Morović

 Morović (Моровић) is a village located in the municipality of Šid, Srem District, Vojvodina, Serbia.
 As of 2011 census, it has a population of 1,744 inhabitants.

 History

-In the Middle Ages, Morović was a notable town.
+In the Middle Ages, Morović was a notable town, today known as the Morović Fortress.
 It was built by Serbian despot Stefan Štiljanović in 1498. Štiljanović used Morović as his residence until he moved to Baranya, escaping the Ottomans.

 The Roman Catholic church of Saint Mary from the 13th century, built in both Romanesque and Gothic styles is a very noteworthy monument.
 It is located on a cemetery north of the village.
 The Serbian Orthodox church of the Nativity of Mary and the Roman Catholic church of Saint Roch are also located in the village.